-As the firm that helped bring together one of the most iconic power couples, Barack and Michelle Obama, Sidley Austin has a unique claim to fame.
-The Obamas’ love story began in Sidley’s Chicago office where Barack was a vac schemer and Michelle a junior associate and his supervisor.
+As the firm that helped bring together one of the world’s most iconic power couples, Barack and Michelle Obama, Sidley Austin has a unique claim to fame.
+The Obamas’ love story began in Sidley’s Chicago office where Barack was a vac schemer and Michelle a junior associate (and his supervisor!).

 In addition to being immortalised by the Obamas, the firm is one of the most well known in the US, and increasingly globally.
-It posted a global revenue this year of $2.2 billion (£1.8 billion).
-In London turnover has grown at a faster pace than the firm globally: by 14% over the last year to reach £97.5 million.
-This expanding London office which it puts down to “high levels of demand” promises exciting new deals and good secondment opportunities.
-Around a half of the firm’s rookies do an international secondment, with New York and Chicago common destinations.
+Sidley Austin recently confirmed a 5.3% rise in global revenue to $2.337 billion (£1.836 billion), while profit per equity partner increased 10.5% to $2.82 million (£2.22 million).
+Although Sidley’s London turnover has previously outpaced the firm’s global performance, latest reports show that revenue grew by less than 1% over the last year to £98.1 million.
+Still, this expanding London office promises exciting new deals and good secondment opportunities.
+Around a quarter of the firm’s rookies do an international secondment, with New York, Chicago, Brussels and Hong Kong common destinations.

 There is no lack of stimulation in terms of quality of work offered at Sidley, as one trainee describes: “The work is excellent here.
 One of the things that makes Sidley different is that there’s such a range of work — yes there’s the typical big private equity (PE) element that other US firms boast, but there’s also top-level UK work sourced from the London office and interesting, non-PE inbound work from other offices.
 Not knowing what the next deal will involve keeps it interesting.”